 From Forest Grove to Netflix

-Growing up in a small town has its limitations, but one Forest Grove native says it helped play to her strengths in Hollywood, where she is releasing her first feature-length film this season.
+Growing up in a small town has its limitations, but one Forest Grove native says it helped play to her strengths in Hollywood, where she has released her first feature-length film.

-Hollywood screenwriter Megan Metzger, a 2005 Forest Grove High School alumna is celebrating the release of a new Netflix original movie she penned, "The Princess Switch," which releases this week on the streaming service.
+Hollywood screenwriter Megan Metzger, a 2005 Forest Grove High School alumna, celebrated in mid-November release of a new Netflix original movie she wrote, 'The Princess Switch.'

 The Christmas romantic comedy stars Vanessa Hudgens and "Nashville" star Sam Palladio.
 The film was inspired by the Mark Twain's classic tale, "The Prince and the Pauper."